 Robert Douglas-Fairhurst, professor of English literature at Oxford, looks at Dickens and Christmas and how the author contributed to the modern culture of Christmas, not just through A Christmas Carol, but through his other writings.

 Illustrative of the breadth of Dickens’ popularity and appeal is not just that A Tale of Two Cities is one of our most widely recommended books, but that it has been chosen to illustrate The Best Books on Progressive America, Bestsellers, Life in Iraq During Invasion and A World Without Poverty.
-Charles Dickens's books remain relevant to today's readers.
+It's testimony to the fact that Charles Dickens's books remain relevant to today's readers.

 When it was published on December 19th, 1843, Charles Dickens’s A Christmas Carol was an instant classic.
 As families settle in front of the fire to read it aloud on Christmas Eve, Oxford Professor of English Literature Robert Douglas-Fairhurst runs through the best of Dickens’s prolific writings about Christmas.